-Therapy for Lifeās Changes: Identity, Relationships & Queer-Affirming Support
+Therapy for Life’s Changes: Identity, Relationships & Queer-Affirming Support

 Welcome.
-You donāt need to have it all figured out to be here.
+You don’t need to have it all figured out to be here.

-Whether youāre navigating a transition, feeling the weight of grief or shame, or questioning who you are and what you want, therapy can offer space to slow down and listen
+Whether you’re navigating a transition, feeling the weight of grief or shame, or questioning who you are and what you want, therapy can offer space to slow down and listen to what you want for you and your life.

-I work with adults ā especially LGBTQ+ folks and men ā who are moving through these kinds of moments.
-Together, weāll make room for whatās been quieted, explore the patterns that shape you, and move toward something more honest and aligned.
+I work with adults — especially LGBTQIA+ folks — who are moving through these kinds of moments.
+Together, we’ll make room for what’s been quieted, explore the patterns that shape you, and move toward something more honest and aligned.

-Iām a licensed psychotherapist (LMFT #154299) based in Los Angeles, California.
-Before becoming a therapist, I spent over a decade working in human resources and public relations ā and before that, I grew up on a farm in the Midwest.
-That winding path shapes the way I work: grounded, relational, and deeply curious about the stories we tell ourselves and the ones weāre still unfolding.
+I’m a licensed psychotherapist (LMFT #154299) based in Los Angeles, California.
+Before becoming a therapist, I spent over a decade working in human resources and public relations — and before that, I grew up on a farm in the Midwest.
+That winding path shapes the way I work: grounded, relational, and deeply curious about the stories we tell ourselves and the ones we’re still unfolding.

-I specialize in supporting LGBTQIA+ individuals through grief, modern relationships, life transitions, and the complex questions of identity and meaning that often arise in those spaces.
-Together, weāll explore the patterns, beliefs, and body-based responses that shape how you move through the world ā not to fix you, but to understand you more fully and create space for something new.
+I specialize in supporting LGBTQIA+ individuals through grief, modern relationships, life transitions, and the complex questions of identity and meaning that often arise as our life takes shape.

 My clinical training began at The Ness Counseling Center, where I provided low-fee therapy to individuals, couples, and families in collaboration with the Department of Children and Family Services.
-Iāve also served as a grief group facilitator at Our House Grief Support Center, and Iām currently part of the Beyond Psychology Centerās psychotherapist network.
+I’ve also served as a grief group facilitator at Our House Grief Support Center, and I’m currently part of the Beyond Psychology Center’s psychotherapist network.
 I completed my associate training under Michelle Seely, LMFT #41680, whose work in relational Gestalt and Jungian analysis continues to inform my approach.

-I hold a Bachelorās degree in Journalism from the University of Nebraska and a Masterās in Counseling (Marriage and Family Therapy emphasis) from California State University, Northridge.
+I hold a Bachelor’s degree in Journalism from the University of Nebraska and a Master’s in Counseling (Marriage and Family Therapy emphasis) from California State University, Northridge.

 I currently provide in-person mental health treatment in Los Angeles (Toluca Lake, California) and offer virtual sessions throughout California via Telehealth.

-How I workāwhat you can expect
+How I work—what you can expect

-My goal is to meet you where you are ā building a foundation of trust, presence, and connection as we explore your growth together.
+My goal is to meet you where you are — building a foundation of trust, presence, and connection as we explore your growth together.

 I integrate therapeutic approaches such as Relational Gestalt, Attachment Theory, Internal Family Systems (IFS), Jungian analysis, Somatic Experiencing, Hakomi, and Acceptance-Based Psychotherapy.
-These modalities support a deep, curious exploration of identity, relationships, and lifeās complexities.
-In our work, weāll co-investigate your present-moment experiences, paying attention to body sensations, emotions, and patterns that arise.
-By slowing down and cultivating awareness, we can bring clarity to whatās happening beneath the surface ā and begin to make meaning that supports healing, integration, and lasting change.
+These modalities support a deep, curious exploration of identity, relationships, and life’s complexities.
+In our work, we’ll co-investigate your present-moment experiences, paying attention to body sensations, emotions, and patterns that arise.
+By slowing down and cultivating awareness, we can bring clarity to what’s happening beneath the surface — and begin to make meaning that supports healing, integration, and lasting change.

-Many therapeutic models werenāt built with queer experiences in mind.
+Many therapeutic models weren’t built with queer experiences in mind.
 My work bridges that gap by integrating LGBTQIA+-affirming frameworks with depth-oriented practices that center self-trust, embodiment, and liberation.

 My practice is rooted in queer-affirmative therapy and is sex-positive, kink-aware, and allied with ethical and consensual non-monogamy.
-Iām committed to ongoing consciousness in my work, creating a space where intersecting identities ā including race, gender, sexuality, and class ā are recognized, honored, and explored with care.
+I’m committed to ongoing consciousness in my work, creating a space where intersecting identities — including race, gender, sexuality, and class — are recognized, honored, and explored with care.

 Clinical Interests

-In my practice, I specialize in helping individuals navigate key areas that are essential for thriving in todayās complex world.
-I focus on a number of clinical areas that my work and clients often gravitate towards, including:
+In my practice, I specialize in helping individuals, especially those that are a part of the LGBTQIA+ community, navigate key areas that are essential for thriving in today’s complex world.
+My work often supports people facing:

 -